percolate/jennifer/README.md

 2. Run it with `node server.js`.
 It will log out to `jennifer.log`.

 After that, you should have a few new jobs in Jenkins.
 They should (not by coincidence) match the pull requests you currently have open.
-Tests will be rerun as pushes happen.
+Status will be updated as pushes happen.
 Comments will be made to the PR discussion.
 Hooray.

 ## Images